Compliance Risk Management Program: A Healthcare Operator’s Build Guide

 - Written policies, procedures, and a code of conduct.
 One library.
 Version-controlled.
 Mapped to the standards they satisfy (CMS CoP tag, TJC EP, HIPAA rule).
 If a surveyor asks for your policy on patient grievances and your team opens three different SharePoint folders, you have a finding waiting to happen.

 - Compliance officer and compliance committee.
-OIG reiterates that every entity should designate a compliance officer with the authority, stature, access, and resources necessary to lead an effective compliance program, and that officer should report directly to the CEO with access to the board and must have sufficient funding.
+OIG reiterates that every entity should designate a compliance officer with the authority, stature, access, and resources necessary to lead an effective compliance program.
+The GCPG is explicit that “designating a compliance officer with appropriate authority is essential to the success of the compliance program,” and that the officer should not lead or report to legal or finance.

 - Effective training and education.
 Track who took what, when, and on which version of the policy.
 The training matrix has to survive a DOJ subpoena, not just an HR audit.